 The IPC, with support from an extensive internal research staff, collaboratively makes all strategic investment decisions.
 Though the IPC functions as a team, each member focuses his efforts on particular segments of investment strategy.
-Whilst all five committee members conduct macroeconomic, political and sentiment analysis in support of the firm’s strategies, Ken Fisher (Executive Chairman and Co-Chief Investment Officer) plays the primary role in this process.
+Whilst all five committee members conduct macroeconomic, political and sentiment analysis in support of the firm’s strategies, Ken Fisher (Founder, Fisher Investments Worldwide) plays the primary role in this process.
 Jeff Silk (Vice Chairman and Co-Chief Investment Officer), Bill Glaser (Executive Vice President of Portfolio Management), Michael Hanson (Senior Vice President of Research) and Aaron Anderson (Senior Vice President of Research) are primarily responsible for the selection of securities within the firm’s strategies, overseeing Fisher Investments’ in-house research efforts, portfolio engineering and implementation and the firm’s technological research resources.

 Ken founded Fisher Investments in 1979.
 The global Fisher organisation now serves large institutions and high net worth individuals in many parts of the developed world.

-His prestigious Forbes “Portfolio Strategy” column ran from 1984 to 2017, making Ken the longest continuously running columnist in the magazine’s history.
+His prestigious Forbes “Portfolio Strategy” column ran from 1984 through 2016, making Ken the longest continuously running columnist in the magazine’s history.